AI4Finance-Foundation/FinRL/docs/source/start/introduction.rst

     - FinRL has good scalability, with fine-tuned state-of-the-art DRL algorithms.
 Adjusting the implementations to the rapid changing stock market is well supported.
     - Typical use cases are selected to establish a benchmark for the quantitative finance community.
 Standard backtesting and evaluation metrics are also provided for easy and effective performance evaluation.

-With FinRL Library, the implementation of powerful DRL driven trading strategies is made an accessible, efficient and delightful experience.
+With FinRL Library, the implementation of powerful DRL driven trading strategies is more accessible, efficient and delightful.